 Cardiac stress testing may reveal signs of early atherosclerosis of blood vessels.

 Progeria causes early death.
-Patients usually only live to their teenage years.
+Patients usually only live to their teenage years (average lifespan of 13 years).
 However, some patients can live into their early 20s.
 The cause of death is usually related to the heart or a stroke

 Call for an appointment with your health care provider if your child does not appear to be growing or developing normally.